-- Section-A: Two questions with internal choice will be set from Unit I of the syllabus and these questions will be theoretical in nature corresponding to the syllabus of Section-I. Each will carry 5 marks. - Section-B: Two questions with internal choice will be set from Unit II of the syllabus.
+- Section-A: Two questions of theoretical nature will be set from Unit I of the syllabus and the candidates will have to attempt one carrying 5 marks. - Section-B: Two questions will be set from Unit II of the syllabus.
 One will be theoretical and the second will be practical in nature.
-Each will carry 5 marks. - Section-C: Two questions with internal choice will be set from Unit III of the syllabus and these will be theoretical in nature.
-Each will carry 5 marks. - Section-D: Two questions with internal choice will be set from Unit IV of the syllabus.
+Candidates will have to attempt one carrying 5 marks. - Section-C: Two questions will be given based on the topics given in the Unit III and the candidates will have to attempt one carrying 5 marks. - Section-D: Two questions will be set from Unit IV of the syllabus.
 One question will be theoretical in nature and the other will be practical in nature (based on phonetic transcription and stress).
-Each will carry 5 marks.
+Candidates will have to attempt one carrying 5 marks.